isabella232/advertising-cloud.en/help/dsp/currency.md

 ---
 title: Currencies Supported
 description: See a list of the supported currencies.
-feature: custom reports, campaign management
+feature: Custom Reports, Campaign Data Views, Reference
 ---

 # Currencies Supported in Adobe Advertising Cloud